-It is interesting to note in Fig 5 that the systematic decrease of the Vzp with the increasing delay for spread F onset at an off-equatorial latitude, (that is, with a decrease of the bubble rise velocity) is apparently associated with a systematic increase of the Σ Kp values.
-This might suggest that the post sunset decrease of the Vz could have a significant contribution from disturbance dynamo electric field that has westward polarity at these hours (see for example, Richmond et al., 2003).
-We may note further that the pre sunrise Vz, on the other hand, presents a systematic increase with the increase of the ΣKp , again an indication of the presence of disturbance dynamo electric field which is eastward during this hours.
-Pre sunrise/post midnight increases in the F layer height and vertical drift near the equator occurring under quiet as well as disturbed conditions have been discussed before (Abdu et al., 1996; Nicolls et al., 2006).
-It is interesting to note that the intensity of the TEW (as reckoned from the difference of Vz between the conjugate stations, plotted in blue and red curves in Fig. 5) also increases during pre sunrise hours with increase of Kp.
-This might indicate the possibility of an asymmetric energy input for high latitude thermospheric heating that drives the equatorward winds, which has, under reduced plasma density (and hence reduced ion drag effect) of the pre sunrise hours, easier access to equatorial latitude.
-The corresponding signature on pre sunrise ESF development needs to be examined (however, see also, MacDougall et al., 1998).
+[23] It is interesting to note in Figure 5 that the systematic decrease of the V{zp} with the increasing delay for spread F onset at an off-equatorial latitude (that is, with a decrease of the bubble rise velocity) is apparently associated with a systematic increase of the ΣKp values.
+This might suggest that the postsunset decrease of the V_z could have a significant contribution from disturbance dynamo electric field that has westward polarity at these hours [see, e.g., Richmond et al., 2003].
+We may note further that the presunrise V_z , on the other hand, presents a systematic increase with the increase of the ΣKp , again an indication of the presence of disturbance dynamo electric field which is eastward during these hours.
+Presunrise/postmidnight increases in the F layer height and vertical drift near the equator occurring under quiet as well as disturbed conditions have been discussed before [Abdu et al., 1996; Nicolls et al., 2006].
+It is interesting to note that the intensity of the TEW (as reckoned from the difference of V_z between the conjugate stations, plotted in blue and red curves in Figure 5) also increases during presunrise hours with increase of Kp.
+This might indicate the possibility of an asymmetric energy input for high-latitude thermospheric heating that drives the equatorward winds, which has, under reduced plasma density (and hence reduced ion drag effect) of the presunrise hours, easier access to equatorial latitude.
+The corresponding signature on presunrise ESF development needs to be examined (however, see also MacDougall et al. [1998]).
 More detailed results on the disturbance features in the COPEX results will be the topic of a different paper.